 In 600 A.D., King Sesanka, a zealous Shivaite, again destroyed the tree.
 The event was recorded by Xuanzang, along with the planting of a new bodhi tree sapling by King Purnavarma in 620 A.D.

 Xuanzang, a Chinese Buddhist monk, scholar, traveller, and translator, who extensively chronicled his travels to India, wrote:

 The tree stands inside a fort-like structure surrounded on the south, west and north by a brick wall.
 It has pointed leaves of a bright green colour.
 Having opened a door, one could see a large trench in the shape of a basin.
 Devotees worship with curd, milk and perfumes such as sandalwood, camphor and so on.

 The present bodhi tree is most likely the fourth descendant of that original tree to be planted at this site.
 It still performs a very important role to Buddhists of all traditions, being a reminder and an inspiration, a symbol of peace, of Buddha's enlightenment, and of the ultimate potential that lies within us all.

 On 27th June, 2002, the Mahabodhi Temple was declared a UNESCO protected World Heritage Site.

-For more information about other holy sites around the stupa grounds, visit the page: Bodhgaya Mahabodhi Temple - Important Places.
+To learn about other holy sites around the stupa grounds, you may like to visit Bodhgaya Mahabodhi Temple - Important Places.